DylanPierce15/DylanPierce15/README.md

 ## 🚧 Future Projects

-- 🎮 Build a 2D platforming game using Unity and C#, along with using Aseprite to design the characters and features

 - 🤖 Create a stemplayer to separate audio files, including options to download the split files and combine files

 - 🍔 Develop an app that allows users at stadiums to order from concession stands ahead of time